cyrilcaps/Legends-Monsters-and-Heroes/README.md

 * Event: World event
 * EventCombat: Combat event, party will enter into combat versus monsters
 * EventFactory: Generates event based on where party is on the world map
-* EventInfo: generates information about what happens/status of the hero
+* EventInfo: Generates information about status of the hero and allows a hero to equip weapons/armor
 * EventPotion: event of hero consuming a potion
 * EventShop: Shop event, party will enter a shop with random items
 * EventTeleport: the event where a hero teleport to a different lane